 Former Top Aide To Canada's Trudeau Pushes Back Amid Brewing Political Scandal

-"At the end of the day, we really didn't feel that anybody was doing anything wrong," said Gerald Butts, a principal secretary and top aide to Trudeau, who himself stepped down abruptly last month.
+"At the end of the day, we really didn't feel that anybody was doing anything wrong," said Gerald Butts, a principal secretary and top aide to Trudeau.
+Butts abruptly stepped down last month.

 At issue are allegations made by Canada's former attorney general, Jody Wilson-Raybould, who says Trudeau and his inner circle intervened inappropriately in the criminal prosecution of a powerful engineering firm, SNC Lavalin, headquartered in Trudeau's home city of Montréal in Quebec province.
 The firm is accused of an international bribery and fraud scheme worth tens of millions of dollars.

-It is a perilous moment for Trudeau, in part because many of those leveling accusations against him are friends, former allies, and members of his own Cabinet.
+It is a perilous moment for Trudeau, in part because many of those leveling accusations against him are friends, former allies and members of his own Cabinet.

+His office announced that the prime minister will speak directly to Canadians about the crisis Thursday morning in Ottawa and take questions from reporters.

 During explosive testimony last week, Wilson-Raybould said Trudeau, Butts and others pressured her over a series of months to soften prosecution of Lavalin in order to shore up the Liberal Party's popularity in Quebec ahead of this year's elections.
-She claims they threatened her with political repercussions if she didn't comply.
+She says they threatened her with political repercussions if she didn't comply.

-"I was having thoughts of the Saturday Night Massacre," Wilson-Raybould told a parliamentary committee, referring to former U.S. President Richard Nixon's actions during the Watergate scandal.
+"I was having thoughts of the Saturday Night Massacre," Wilson-Raybould told a parliamentary committee, referring to the ousting of multiple Nixon administration officials in one day during the Watergate scandal.

 She was later stripped of her post as attorney general and eventually resigned from Trudeau's Cabinet.

 In his own testimony, Butts attempted to refute Wilson-Raybould's account, suggesting that high-level discussions of the Lavalin matter focused appropriately on how the case might affect jobs and employment, not on political repercussions of the case.
 He said Trudeau urged Wilson-Raybould to seek additional legal opinions before deciding how the prosecution would be handled.

-Note: An earlier version of this story incorrectly said Gerald Butts testified on Tuesday.
-He testified Wednesday.